sitthykun/smilelog/README.md

 ```

 ##### 2. Consoler
-Consolder is a tracking class library and show in terminal as just in time.
+Consoler is a tracing class library and show in terminal as just in time.
 The class is simpler that Logger by just needing a couple parameters and no storage requirement.

 As the first sample above:
 ```
+console	= Consoler(
+        enable= True
+		)
 ```

 ### Disable print out